isidoregpt/ProjectIsidore/README.md

 **Automated Essay Grader for Educators Using GPT-4 and GPT-4o with Custom Rubrics**

 **Project Isidore GPT-4 & GPT-4o Grader** is a Python-based application designed to help educators experiment with AI-assisted grading.
-This tool uses OpenAI's GPT-4 or GPT-4o models to automatically grade student essays in any language based on customizable grading rubrics.
+This tool uses OpenAI's GPT-4 or GPT-4o models to automatically grade student essays in any language listed in the Languages.md file based on customizable grading rubrics.
 It provides **automated feedback**, identifies grammatical issues, incorrect word usage, and offers constructive corrections.

 ### **Important: Intended for Educational Evaluation and Testing**